Components

 What should you pay attention to when buying components?

 Are you looking for components for your project?
-First consider which motherboard you want to use.
-How much port inputs you probably need?
-It is wise to keep enough space to connect your components.
-Also consider how much power your motherboard should work and what is the limit?
+First think about which motherboard you want to use.
+How much port you probably need inputs?
+It is wise to leave enough space to connect your components.
+Also think about how much power your motherboard should work and what is the limit?

-Always check the product description carefully before purchasing.
-Also check whether the components can be connected to the breadboard.
-Take an LCD LED display, for example.
-This cannot be directly connected to a breadboard.
-To connect these you have to solder headers to the pins of the display.
+Always read the product description carefully before purchasing.
+Also see if the components can be connected to the breadboard† Take, for example, an LCD LED display.
+This cannot be connected directly to a breadboard† To connect these you have to solder headers to the pins of the display.

 LCD LED display